deosrc/Condement/docs/software/!template.md

 <!--
 Fill in the summary table for the software.

+The {software-version} should be the version identifier of the software package which is installed.
+Where possible, the latest stable version number should be hard coded to ensure consistency across environments.
+If this is not possible, you can use the latest available stable version.
+If this is the case, use "latest" instead of the version number in the documentation table.

-The {software-id} should be a unqiue string to identify the software package within Condement.
+The {software-id} should be a unique string to identify the software package within Condement.
 This is used in a number of places such as the Ansible folder name and persistent storage folder name.